Sunday, February 24, 2019

 Social Commentary: The Voice of the Filipino Farmers

-Those were the days when rice farming was a robust industry and highly profitable for both rice farmers and traders who are in the business of buying and selling rice.
-Those were also the busy days for my parents on making a living as a rice trader in our town that lasted for about 2 decades.
+Those days were when rice farming was a robust industry and highly profitable for farmers and traders who bought and sold rice.
+Those were also the busy days for my parents to make a living as rice traders in our town, lasting about 2 decades.

 Challenges in the Agriculture

-Starting the new millennium several challenges emerged in our Agricultural sector most especially in the rice industry.
-There were corruption issues with the Agriculture Department and the National Food Authority; a Government agency that regulates and maintains sufficient rice supplies for the staple food of Filipinos.
-Other issues include lack of government support for farming machineries like pre and post-harvest facilities, conversion of agricultural land to residential or industrial, and the low trade price of rice production from the farmers due to the proliferation of rice cartels.
+Starting in the new millennium, several challenges emerged in our Agricultural sector, especially in the rice industry.
+There were corruption issues with the Agriculture Department and the National Food Authority, a Government agency that regulates and maintains sufficient rice supplies for the staple food of Filipinos.
+Other problems include a lack of government support for farming machinery like pre and post-harvest facilities, conversion of agricultural land to residential or industrial, and the low trade price of rice production from the farmers due to the proliferation of rice cartels.

 The Rice Tarrification Law